OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

 \subsection{Main Results}

-\textbf{Open-world video instance segmentation (BURST).} Tab.~\ref{tab:burst} shows our results for the OW-VIS task on the BURST dataset~\cite{burst}.
-We report the open-world tracking accuracy for all, common (comm.) and uncommon (unc.) categories.
-For the uncommon classes, we achieve the state-of-the-art, improving upon the next best method (Mask2Former~\cite{mask2former}+DEVA~\cite{deva}) by $\sim6$ points on the BURST~\cite{burst} validation data and by $\sim4$ points on the BURST test data.
+We compare OW-VISCapTor with a generalized baseline, as well as specialized SOTA methods on the tasks of OW-VIS and Dense VOC.
+The results are summarized in Tab.~\ref{tab:main}.
+Even when compared to specialized SOTA on individual tasks, our method is able to achieve the best results (highlighted in bold) or the second-best results (underlined).
+Tab.~\ref{tab:main} (left) shows results for the OW-VIS task on the BURST dataset~\cite{burst}.
+We report the open-world tracking accuracy for all, common (seen) and uncommon (unseen) categories.
+Tab.~\ref{tab:main}(right) shows results on the Dense VOC task.

+\textbf{Comparison with generalized baseline.} We create a generalized baseline (Mask2Former~\cite{mask2former} + DEVA~\cite{deva} + BLIP2~\cite{blip2}) that is able to address the tasks of OW-VIS and Dense-VOC jointly.
+The generalized baseline consists of Mask2Former~\cite{mask2former} trained on the VidSTG~\cite{vidstg} dataset for object detection and integrated with DEVA~\cite{deva} for tracking.
+The per-frame predictions are first enlarged by $10\%$ to provide more overall image context.
+The enlarged bounding boxes are then used to crop the images for captioning using BLIP-2~\cite{blip2}.
+Note that Mask2Former~\cite{mask2former}+DEVA~\cite{deva} is a specialized previous SOTA on the OW-VIS task.

+OW-VISCapTor outperforms Mask2Former~\cite{mask2former}+DEVA~\cite{deva}+BLIP2~\cite{blip2} consistently across both datasets on unseen categories and object-captioning, demonstrating that our object queries are expressive enough to simultaneously detect, segment, track and caption seen or unseen objects.
+Mask2Former~\cite{mask2former}+DEVA~\cite{deva}+BLIP2~\cite{blip2}, in-spite of being SOTA on the previously seen object categories, struggles on the Dense VOC task.
+This is due to the lack of overall image-based context for captioning.

+\textbf{Comparison with specialized SOTA.} OW-VISCapTor, integrated with DEVA~\cite{deva} for temporal association of objects, achieves the state-of-the-art on the uncommon object categories (Tab.~\ref{tab:main} (left)), improving upon the next best method (EntitySeg~\cite{entityseg}+DEVA~\cite{deva}) by $\sim6$ points on the BURST~\cite{burst} validation data.
 For the common categories, our method ranks $2^\mathrm{nd}$ in the BURST validation data.
-We use a SwinL~\cite{swin} backbone, a clip-length of $T=1$, and DEVA~\cite{deva} for the temporal association of objects.
+We use a SwinL~\cite{swin} backbone, and a clip-length of $T=1$ in this setting.